pybricks/pybricks.github.io/learn/sensors/making-decisions.md

 If you don't pass your own condition value to the Conditional Repeat block, you can see that it has a default value of True.
 If you choose to repeat _while_ the condition is True, it will repeat over and over.
-Now you can see why you've already used this block in many the examples in this guide!
+Now you can see why you've already used this block in many examples in this guide!

 {% include block-program.html
 path="L05_2_forever"